dmo2118/b_cos/README.md

 ![Nearest neighbor @ 384x480](doc/nearest.png)

-Here it is with `b_cos original.png small.png 384 480 1`.
+Here it is with `b_cos small.png r1.png 384 480 1`.
 Pixels from the
-original are pretty obvious, but they blend into one another.
+original are pretty obvious, but they do blend into one another.

 ![radius = 1 @ 384x480](doc/r1.png)

-Again, with `b_cos original.png small.png 384 480 2`.
+Again, with `b_cos small.png r2.png 384 480 2`.
 With radius = 2, things
 look much closer to [bicubic](https://en.wikipedia.org/wiki/Bicubic_interpolation) or [Lanczos](https://en.wikipedia.org/wiki/Lanczos_resampling) resampling as